 The following is an example of a Russian-based project:

 Companies in the United States and the United Kingdom are working a project with a Russian company and the deliverables (drawings, reports, and so forth) must ultimately be provided in Russian.
 The companies in the U.S. and the U.K. are working the project using the master Russian operating systems (possibly using virtual Russian operating systems running on VMware Workstation).
 The U.S. and U.K. companies can install and use English Microsoft Office products on the Russian operating system because Office products are globally enabled.
-If a Russian interface exists for the Hexagon's PPM product application, then Russian users can use the Russian interface while the English-speaking users continue to use the US/English interface.
+If a Russian interface exists for the Hexagon's product application, then Russian users can use the Russian interface while the English-speaking users continue to use the US/English interface.
 English-speaking engineers can enter English characters.
 Russian-speaking engineers can enter Russian characters.